hello-robot/stretch_hardware_guides/docs/battery_maintenance_guide_se3.md

 ## When To Plug in the Charger

-We recommend plugging in the charger whenever:
+We recommend keeping the robot plugged into the charger most of the time.
+When the robot is off, switch the charger to AGM mode.
+When the robot is on, switch the charger to SUPPLY mode.
+Plug the robot into the charger if:

 - The battery voltage is below 11V (lightbar is orange).
-- The robot is not running untethered
 - The robot is producing a periodic beeping sound
+- The robot does not need to be untethered (e.g. you are developing on the robot)

 ## Accidental Full Discharge